JoyalMPaul/Personal-Website/README.md

 ## Project Description

 Website: https://joyal-paul.onrender.com </br>
-This is my personal website I created using the Django framework in Python, and I used Render.com to deploy it.
+This is my personal portfolio website built with the Django web framework. </br>
+BEWARE: Render does take a minute or more to deploy my website after it goes inactive for 15+ min, so if you are in a rush, just click the thumbnail for the demo video below.
 ***

 ## 🎥 DEMO Video -- (Click on the Thumbnail)